What is an Exemption?

 It is colloquially used to describe tax exemptions that people and businesses can utilize to reduce the amount owed to federal and local governments.
 They are generally legal exemptions to rules where tax would otherwise be required to be paid.

 Sometimes, tax exemptions can be broad across a certain industry, or they can be more specific and apply to limited scenarios.

-- An exemption is generally regarded as the removal of a payment or any type of liability that is put in place by a legal authority.
+- An exemption is generally regarded as the exclusion of a payment or any type of liability that is put in place by a legal authority.

 - Many countries provide religious organizations with tax-exempt status, and in the U.S., both federal and state governments often provide tax exemptions for qualified religious institutions.

-- Non-profits and charities are also often granted various levels of tax-exempt status, as they help provide critical support.
+- Non-profits and charities are also often granted various levels of tax-exempt status, as they help provide critical support services.